tonethar/IGME-230-GDD-2017-Fall/projects/portfolio.md

 Your portfolio must meet the following requirements:

 - Location: This will be located **outside** your 230 folder, so it will be clearer to employers that it is jsut your portfolio and not work for a class.
-So, its location should be at people.rit/edu/abc1234/portfolio (where abc1234 is replaced with your username).
+So, its location should be at *people.rit/edu/abc1234/portfolio* (where *abc1234* is replaced with your username).
 - A single-page responsive design using a framework (not built by hand)
 - Includes a recognizable, business-appropriate photo of you, as well as a personal logo
   - Your logo could be as simple as a circle containing your initials, or something more elaborate; use your Google-fu to find some guidance!
 - Your contact info, including your email address and your city of residence
 - "Safe" social media links
 - A gallery of your work, using a lightbox or other interactive plugin such as [fancybox](http://fancyapps.com/fancybox/3/) to allow employers to see an overview of your work and get details on demand
+- The whole site should adhere to our CRAP guidelines, with a pleasing and appropriate color scheme, and also use at least one embedded font
+- Documentation: Cite all your sources in the footer of your page (you shouldn't have all that many).

 You might not have a lot of work to showcase at this time, though you have a couple projects from this course.
 Your design should accommodate future additions, and might be best if categorized by project type.
 All projects should have images, and code projects should link to GitHub or some other repository so the code itself can be accessed.